Trauma Cycle: How to Win Your Battle

 One can heal trauma through various forms of therapy, such as cognitive-behavioral therapies, family therapy, and Dialectical Behavioral Therapy.

 Traumatic experiences can include physical and emotional events, disasters, car accidents, and military service.
-Some common beliefs about past experiences that may be holding you back from healing include,
+Some common beliefs about past experiences that are holding you back from healing include.

 – They are never positive or beneficial, so I am hopeless.